Soundcloud confirms new $70M credit line after failing to close $100M round

 “We are pleased to have secured a flexible $70 million credit line from Ares Capital, Kreos Capital and Davidson Technology that is ideally structured for a company with our strong credit rating and in our stage of growth,” a spokesperson for the company said in a statement.
 “This new funding will enable SoundCloud to strategically grow our technology and personnel resources to fuel our expected 2.5 times year-over-year growth in 2017, while building a financially sustainable platform on which our connected community of creators, listeners and curators can thrive for years to come.”

 We’ve asked for comment on what is happening with that $100 million round as well as the valuation of the company.
-(Previous investors include Atlantic Labs, Doughty Hanson, Eniac Ventures, GGV, Index, IVP, Kleiner Perkins Caufield & Byers and Tennenbaum Capital Partners — the last of which funded a previous debt round of $35 million.
+(Previous investors include Atlantic Labs, Doughty Hanson, Eniac Ventures, GGV, Index, IVP, Kleiner Perkins Caufield & Byers and Tennenbaum Capital Partners — which funded a previous debt round of $35 million — and Twitter — which invested $70 million in June 2016.

-The $70 million brings the total raised by the company to $320 million.
+The $70 million credit line secured earlier this month and confirmed today brings the total raised by the company to $320 million.
 An equity round of $60 million in 2014 put the company’s valuation at $700 million, where it has remained even as it has raised more money.

 Soundcloud is sometimes dubbed the “YouTube for audio” because of its emphasis on user-generated content and focus on providing a platform for creators to distribute their work as much as it is a place for consumers to discover it.